nicdwilson/woocommerce-support-helper/ENHANCEMENT_SUMMARY.md

+# WooCommerce Support Helper Enhancement Summary

+## Overview

+This document summarizes the enhancements made to the WooCommerce Support Helper plugin, including the Australia Post Blueprint export functionality and the overall plugin architecture improvements.

-# Australia Post Blueprint Export Enhancement
+## Australia Post Blueprint Export Enhancement

-## Problem Statement
+### Problem Statement

 The WooCommerce Blueprint system was not properly exporting Australia Post shipping method configurations.
 When a site containing a shipping zone with Australia Post configured was exported, the shipping method settings were missing from the blueprint, making it impossible to recreate the shipping configuration on the target site.